argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 1. [IRSA enabled](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) on your Argo CD EKS cluster
 2. An IAM role ("management role") for your Argo CD EKS cluster that:
-   - Allows role assumption of other IAM roles (a `roleARN` per EKS cluster added to Argo CD) via permission policies
    - Has a trust policy that allows assumption of *itself*, along with Service Accounts `argocd-application-controller`, `argocd-applicationset-controller`, and `argocd-server`
+   - Has permission policies that allows role assumption of other IAM roles (a `roleARN` per EKS cluster added to Argo CD)
-3. A role that is assumable by the Argo CD management role for each EKS cluster being added to Argo CD
+3. A role created for each cluster added to Argo CD that is assumable by the Argo CD management role
-4. A Access Entry within each EKS cluster added to Argo CD that gives the cluster's role (from point 3) RBAC permissions to perform actions within the cluster
+4. An Access Entry within each EKS cluster added to Argo CD that gives the cluster's role (from point 3) RBAC permissions to perform actions within the cluster
-    - Or, alternatively, an entry within the `aws-auth` ConfigMap within the cluster added to Argo CD ([depreciated](https://docs.aws.amazon.com/eks/latest/userguide/auth-configmap.html))
+    - Or, alternatively, an entry within the `aws-auth` ConfigMap within the cluster added to Argo CD ([depreciated by EKS](https://docs.aws.amazon.com/eks/latest/userguide/auth-configmap.html))

 #### Argo CD Management Role